AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 : A middlebox that relays streams among transmitting and receiving clients by selectively forwarding packets and which may have access to the media ([RFC6184]).

+OBU element
+: An OBU, or a fragment of an OBU.

 Open Bitstream Unit (OBU)
 : The smallest bitstream data framing unit in AV1.
 All AV1 bitstream structures are packetized in OBUs.